doc4d/4d-web-studio/docs/web-form-editor/web-form-editor.md

 |Text|Displays text on a web page|
 |Datatable|Displays data in the form of a table.
 Rows can be selected to interact with the server|
 |Matrix| Container of repeated style boxes|
+|Web Form Loader| Allows you to embed a webform inside another

 > More components will be available in the future, and existing components will be enhanced.